-(b) Expenditures may be allocated to the grant in accordance with the Uniform Grant Management Standards.
+(b) Expenditures may be allocated to the grant in accordance with the Texas Grant Management standards.

-Sec.
-173. 204.
+RULE § 173.204.
 PROGRAM INCOME.

-- (a) Rules governing the use of program income are included in the provisions of the Uniform Grant Management Standards adopted by reference in §173.108 of this chapter (relating to Adoptions by Reference). - (b) Grantees must use program income to supplement program costs or reduce program costs.
+(a) Rules governing the use of program income are included in the provisions of the TxGMS-adopted by reference in §173.108 of this chapter (relating to Adoptions by Reference).

+(b) Grantees must use program income to supplement program costs or reduce program costs.
 Program income may only be used for allowable program costs.
+Grantees may not carry forward program income from one grant year to the next. (c) Improvement grant reimbursements will be calculated based on net program expenditures after any program income has been applied.

-Sec.
-173.205.
+RULE § 173.205.
 EQUIPMENT.

-- (a) Decisions by the Commission or its designees regarding requests to purchase equipment using Commission funds will be made based on the availability of funds, whether the grantee has demonstrated that the requested equipment is necessary and essential to the successful operation of the funded program, and whether the equipment is reasonable in cost. - (b) For counties that receive a multi-year grant, the Commission will only fund equipment and other one-time start-up costs during the first year unless permission is granted in writing.
-Otherwise, equipment and other one-time costs will not factor in to the overall project costs after the first year of the grant. - (c) The Commission requires each grantee to maintain an inventory report of all equipment purchased with Commission funds.
+(a) Decisions by the Commission or its designees regarding requests to purchase equipment using Commission funds will be made based on the availability of funds, whether the grantee has demonstrated that the requested equipment is necessary and essential to the successful operation of the funded program, and whether the equipment is reasonable in cost.

+(b) For grantees that receive a multi-year grant, the Commission will only fund equipment and other onetime start-up costs during the first year unless permission is granted in writing.
+Otherwise, equipment and other one-time costs will not factor in to the overall project costs after the first year of the grant.

+(c) The Commission requires each grantee to maintain an inventory report of all equipment purchased with Commission funds.
 This report must comport with the final financial expenditure report.
 At least once each year during the award period, each grantee must complete a physical inventory of all property purchased with Commission funds and the grantee must reconcile the results with the purchased property records.
 For single-year awards, the inventory and reconciliation must be made at the end of the award period and submitted with the final report.

-- (d) Equipment purchased with Commission funds must be labeled and handled in accordance with the grantee's property management policies and procedures. - (e) Unless otherwise provided, equipment purchased is the property of the grantee after the end of the award period or termination of the operation of the funded program, whichever occurs last.
+(d) Equipment purchased with Commission funds must be labeled and handled in accordance with the grantee's property management policies and procedures.

+(e) Unless otherwise provided, equipment purchased is the property of the grantee after the end of the award period or termination of the operation of the funded program, whichever occurs last.

-SUBCHAPTER C. ADMINISTERING GRANTS
+SUBCHAPTER C: ADMINISTERING GRANTS

-Sec.
-173.301.
+RULE § 173.301.
 GRANT OFFICIALS.